 Introduction to MPR (Material Requirement Planning)

-- Reduction in Inventory Cost: By providing the right quantity of material at right time to meet master production schedule, MRP tries to avoid the cost of excessive inventory.
+- Reduction in Inventory Cost: By providing the right quantity of material at the right time to meet the master production schedule, MRP tries to avoid the cost of excessive inventory.

 - Meeting Delivery Schedule: By minimizing the delays in materials procurement, production decision making, MRP helps avoid delays in production thereby meeting delivery schedules more consistently.